-Vicki is the Author of “A Crash Course for the Motorcyclist”.
-She established the non-profit organization Accident Scene Management, Inc. in 1996 in order to reduce injuries and fatalities to motorcyclists through First Response training.
-Vicki has worked for over 25 years in a variety of hospital settings from Critical Care to the Operating Room.
-She is retired from her hospital work in 2010 to concentrate on training motorcyclists full time.
+Milwaukee, WI – Vicki, AKA “Spitfire”, established the non-profit organization Accident Scene Management in 1996 in order to reduce injuries and fatalities to motorcyclists through First Response training.
+Vicki has been an RN since 1984 and worked for over 25 years in a variety of hospital settings from Critical Care to the Operating Room.
+She retired from her hospital work in 2010 to concentrate on training motorcyclists full time.

 Chris graduated cum laude with a double major from Macalester College in St. Paul, Minnesota, earned a Masters in Business Administration from Willamette University, Salem, Oregon.
 He completed the Babson Executive Management Program in Boston, Massachusetts, and the Georgetown University Executive Marketing Program in Washington D.C.
 Chris is a member of the Patriot Guard, a Safety Officer, and a Road Captain for local HOG chapters.
 Chris is the Captain for the New Glory Flag Bike Team.